fare/asdf/README.md

 What is ASDF?
 -------------

 ASDF is the de facto standard build facility for Common Lisp.
-Your lisp implementation probably contains a copy of ASDF, which you can load using `REQUIRE`.
+Your Lisp implementation probably contains a copy of ASDF, which you can load using `(require "asdf")`.

 If you come from the C/C++ world, the function ASDF covers a bit of what each of make, autoconf, dlopen and libc do for C programs: